Speedy (Mia Dearden)

-Mia Dearden is a DC Comics superheroine, the second character to take up the mantle of Green Arrow's sidekick Speedy.
+Mia Dearden is a superheroine who appears in American comic books published by DC Comics, the second character to take up the mantle of Green Arrow's sidekick Speedy.
 Created by writer Kevin Smith and artist Phil Hester, she first appeared in Green Arrow (vol. 3) #2 (May 2001).
 She is one of the few HIV-positive characters in comic books.

 Mia Dearden appeared in Smallville, portrayed by Elise Gatien.
 A loose adaptation, Thea Queen, appeared on the Arrowverse television series Arrow, portrayed by Willa Holland.

 Fictional character biography

 Mia Dearden is a teenage runaway who was abused by her father.
 Unable to survive on her own, she fell in love with a man who offered her shelter and food in exchange for exploiting her in his child prostitution ring.
 Dearden was rescued from one of her clients, a depraved local politician, by the hero Green Arrow.
 Green Arrow sent her to see Oliver Queen (his real identity) for help, but upon meeting him, Dearden saw through Queen's disguise and recognized him as Green Arrow.
 She became his new ward; eventually, he came to see her as a daughter.
 Dearden continued to work with Queen, who began to train her as an archer.
 In addition, she trained with Oliver Queen's son Connor Hawke in martial arts and forged a close friendship with him.
 Dearden continually petitioned Green Arrow to allow her to serve as his sidekick, but Queen did not want to put another teenager at risk (having previously been the mentor of the first Speedy, Roy Harper).

 As a result of the sexual exploitation she was subjected to prior to her rescue by Queen, Dearden is HIV-positive.
 After learning this, she redoubled her efforts to convince Green Arrow to let her become the new Speedy.
 After Green Arrow agreed and Dearden took up the mantle of Speedy, she joined the Teen Titans at the advice of Green Arrow.
 In order to earn her spot on the team, Cyborg had the new Speedy face off against Robin.
 Although Robin beat Speedy, Dearden proved herself to be a very skilled fighter and was accepted onto the team.
 Shortly after her first official mission with the Titans, she revealed to the team that she was HIV-positive.
 They accepted her without question or fear.

 After the events of Infinite Crisis, Dearden recuperated from injuries on an island with Green Arrow and Connor, returning approximately a year later.
 During her time on the island, Mia trained in new styles of fighting and healing, and developed her teamwork with Green Arrow.